Codes4Fun/moshi.cpp/README.md

 A port of Kyutai's Moshi to C++ and ggml.
 * https://github.com/kyutai-labs/moshi

 As of right now, it exists primarily for learning and development.
-It's being done to learn about AI, torch, ggml, and other libraries and tools.
+It's being done to learn about AI, pytorch, ggml, and other libraries and tools.

 ## Status

-There are multiple tools that demo different components:
+There are multiple tools that demonstrate different components:
 * mimi-encode - demonstrates using mimi to encode different inputs to a mimi file
 * mimi-decode - demonstrates using mimi to decode and output different files
 * mimi-play - decodes mimi files and plays them through sdl